Cambodian humanitarian crisis

-The civil war and U.S. bombing
+Civil War and U.S. bombing

 In 1969, the United States began extensive bombing of North Vietnamese sanctuaries and bases, mostly in eastern Cambodia.
 The bombing later expanded to target the Khmer Rouge.
 During the same time period, the Khmer Rouge began its rise as an indigenous guerrilla force to challenge the government.
 The impact and interrelationship of the bombing and the growth of the Khmer Rouge is disputed by historians.
 On March 18, 1970, Lon Nol overthrew the government of Prince Norodom Sihanouk.
 Lon Nol initiated an unsuccessful campaign to oust the soldiers and cut the supply lines of the North Vietnamese in Cambodia.
 In response, the NVA poured out of the sanctuaries and captured additional Cambodian territory.
 This territory was handed over the Khmer Rouge.
 Around the same time, US and South Vietnamese troops initiated the Cambodian Campaign to oust North Vietnamese troops from the sanctuaries.

 The humanitarian consequences of U.S. bombing were high.
 The U.S. may have dropped a tonnage of bombs on Cambodia nearly equal to all the bombs dropped by the U.S. in World War II.
 Estimates of Cambodian military and civilian deaths resulting from the 1969-1973 bombing range from 40,000 to more than 150,000.

 The impact of the Khmer Rouge on the rural population was severe.
 Their tactics were "terror, violence, and force."
 The civil war forced many Cambodians in the countryside to flee to the cities for safety.
 The population of Phnom Penh increased from 600,000 to more than 2 million.
 Resupply of the city by land and sea was cut off by the Khmer Rouge and, by the time the government surrendered on April 17, 1975, many of the inhabitants were starving.
 During the civil war, 200,000 to 300,000 Cambodians died from all causes.